An outdoor-based Nature Preschool & Kindergarten serving the Pueblo area.

 - Round-trip transportation to Beulah available.

-- The annual tuition for attending the 2-half days/week preschool is $1850, normally broken up into 10 monthly payments of $185.
+- The annual tuition for attending the 2-half days/week preschool or the 2-half days/week kindergarten is $1850, normally broken up into 10 monthly payments of $185.
 The annual tuition for attending the 4-half days/week preschool or the 4-half days/week kindergarten Is $3330, normally broken up into 10 monthly payments of $333.